 Academic Students are expected to uphold and abide by standards of conduct that reflect and edify the College's mission, values, vision, philosophy, and goals, outlined in NPRC-1000: College Mission, Values, and Identity.
 Any conduct which deviates from these standards of conduct may result in disciplinary action.
-Students will exemplify integrity and ethical behavior by
+Academic students will exemplify integrity and ethical behavior by:

-- Creating and expressing their own ideas in coursework; - Acknowledging all sources of information; - · Completing all assignments independently or acknowledging collaboration when permitted; - Accurately reporting results when conducting one's own research; - Completing all laboratory or other hands-on activities independently or acknowledging collaboration when permitted and accurately representing their own findings; - Submitting original work in response to assignments; - Giving credit to other people's ideas; - Avoiding all acts of plagiarism; - · Avoiding all acts of cheating; - Avoiding use of fabricated, forged, or counterfeited information, images, documents,
+- Creating and expressing their own ideas in coursework; - Acknowledging all sources of information; - Completing all assignments independently or acknowledging collaboration when permitted; - Accurately reporting results when conducting one's own research;

-- signatures, or similar artifacts; - Avoiding actions that obstruct or limit educational opportunities of other students by impeding their work or access to educational resources; - Avoiding fraudulent actions including, but not limited to, forging or altering the record of any grade in any educational record; knowingly presenting false information or misrepresenting one's own record; knowingly providing false statements in any College proceedings; and - Completing all proctored and un-proctored evaluations and assessments of academic student learning in compliance with instructions provided by their instructor(s).
+- Completing all laboratory or other hands-on activities independently or acknowledging collaboration when permitted and accurately representing their own findings; - Accurately reporting all time and activities completed through clinical, job shadowing, internship, or other similar learning experiences; - Submitting original work in response to assignments; - Giving credit to other people's ideas; - Avoiding all acts of plagiarism; - Avoiding all acts of cheating; - Avoiding use of fabricated, forged, or counterfeited information, images, documents, signatures, or similar artifacts; and - Avoiding actions that obstruct or limit educational opportunities of other students by impeding their work or access to educational resources; - Avoiding actions that obstruct or limit educational opportunities of other academic students by impeding their work or access to educational resources; - Avoiding fraudulent actions including, but not limited to, forging or altering the record of any grade in any educational record; knowingly presenting false information or misrepresenting one's own record; or knowingly providing false statements in any College proceedings; and - Completing all proctored and un-proctored evaluations and assessments of academic student learning in compliance with instructions provided by their instructor(s).

-In most cases, the College will treat attempts to commit any violations as if those attempts had been completed unless substantial proof can be provided that the perceived attempt was unintentional as determined by the Vice President of Academic and Student Affairs.
+In most cases the College will treat attempts to commit any violations as if those attempts had been completed unless substantial proof can be provided that the perceived attempt was unintentional as determined by the Vice President of Academic and Student Affairs.